vitessio/website/content/en/docs/user-guides/table-migration.md

 ## Next Steps

 Congratulations!
 You've sucessfully migrated tables between keyspaces.
-The next step to try out is to shard one of your keyspaces in [New Guide](new-guide-here).
+The next step to try out is to shard one of your keyspaces in [Table Resharding](../table-resharding).

 Alternatively, if you would like to teardown your example: